 »I am intrigued by how human nature construes itself and how we explain cause and purpose in terms of stories.«

 How do we overcome the confinements of body and space – individually and collectively?
 Visual artist and stage director Alienór Dauchez’s work reflects on the dilemma between the promise of liberty and the inertia that sets in once an objective has been achieved.
-Interviewed by Théo-Mario Coppola, curator/director of Collezione Taurisano in Naples, the artist and performer talks about the role of the body and the influence of literature in her latest work Vast Enough for Search to Be in Vain.
+Interviewed by Théo-Mario Coppola, the artist and performer talks about the role of the body and the influence of literature in her latest work Vast Enough for Search to Be in Vain.

 Théo-Mario Coppola: Aliénor Dauchez, you were an artist-in-residence at Akademie Schloss Solitude in 2017.
 In March 2018 you opened your personal show there: Vast Enough for Search to be in Vain.
 The exhibition builds on essential aspects of your artistic practice.
 Testing the spatial boundaries of physical presence, repetition, and uncovering a quest are all paths you explore in the show, which is a kind of labyrinth.